adityatiwari931/UrlShortner/README.md

 Service Layer:
-Contains the core business logic.
-Handles URL hashing (via SHA-256), stores URL mappings in the database, and retrieves them for resolving.
+Contains the core business logic. stores URL mappings in the database, and retrieves them for resolving.
 Tracks clicks whenever a shortened URL is accessed.
 Encapsulates logic for URL shortening and resolving, making the system modular and maintainable.
 Database Layer (MySQL):